ginstrom/paladin-novel/manuscript/chapter-06.md

 He paused, looking back.
 The main camp was no longer visible through the maze of broken stone.
 How long had he been walking?
 The sun hung lower than it should have, and his intended circuit of the perimeter had become something else entirely.

 A doorway loomed ahead, darker than the gathering dusk.
 His feet carried him forward without conscious decision, down worn stone steps that descended into the temple's heart.
-The air grew warmer as he descended, and a faint luminescence seemed to emanate from the walls themselves—or perhaps his eyes were adjusting to the darkness.
+The air grew warmer as he descended, carrying the scent of old incense and something sweeter—like wildflowers after rain.
+A faint luminescence seemed to emanate from the walls themselves, or perhaps his eyes were adjusting to the darkness.

 The chamber at the bottom took his breath away.
 Unlike the ruins above, this room remained intact.
 Stone benches surrounded a simple altar, their surfaces unmarked by time or weather.
 Carved pillars supported a vaulted ceiling where faded murals still showed glimpses of their former glory.
 The air here thrummed with something he couldn't name—not quite sound, not quite sensation.
+It tasted of copper and starlight on his tongue.

 Gond approached the altar slowly.
 The stone was pale marble, worn smooth by countless reverent hands.
 Symbols were carved around its base—the same intertwined circles he'd seen above, but here they seemed to pulse with their own inner light.
 Or maybe that was just his imagination.